ernsheong/jonlinblog.com/source/blog/2016-02-17-on-blocking-medium.html.markdown

 Medium is valuable.
 It is a global platform of bright minds and ideas where the latest thoughts can be expressed in more than 140 characters.
 It is a place of technology and software development articles, of quirky topics, and of modern life.
 Malaysia gains nothing in blocking Medium, except to cause most of the *rakyat* to be more like a *katak di bawah tempurung*.

-Oh wait, but perhaps that was the intention in the first place.
+Oh wait, perhaps that was the intention in the first place.